dqvn/nabdemo/README.md

 }

 # Generate project by JH

-By my familiar with Microservices stacks and the freestyle requirement to use framework, thus I used the JH for quicly create project as image
+By my familiar with Microservices stacks and the freestyle requirement to use framework, thus I used the JH for quick creating project as image

 ![By my familiar with Microservices stacks and the freestyle requirement to use framework, thus I used the JH for quicly create project as image](https://github.com/dqvn/nabdemo/blob/master/imgs/JH-Project-structure.png)

 # Project Build environments

 JAVA & MAVEN:
 $ mvn -v
 Apache Maven 3.6.1 (d66c9c0b3152b2e69ee9bac180bb8fcc8e6af555; 2019-04-05T02:00:29+07:00)